michail-nikolaev/task-force-arma-3-radio/README_EN.md

 ####In vehicles
 * A long range radio is available to driver, commander, gunner, and co-pilot.
 Not all vehicles support mounted radios.

 * Every vehicle slot has its own radio, which has to be configured separately.
-If you plan to switch seats in a vehicle – configure the radio on each seat beforehand (for instance, at the driver and gunner positions).
+If you plan to switch seats in a vehicle – configure the radio for each seat beforehand (e.g., at the driver and gunner positions).

 * Vehicles are classified into open and closed (isolated) types.
 If you are in an isolated vehicle, you will barely hear any voices from the outside (and vice versa).
 However, when turned out, you will be able to hear voices from both, inside and outside of your vehicle.